Patience-Fuglo/Implement-a-Trading-Strategy-and-Perform-Backtesting/README.md

 ## Introduction

 In the fast-paced world of finance, data-driven investment strategies are crucial for making informed and profitable decisions.
 This project aims to investigate and develop robust investment strategies using historical and real-time financial data.
-By leveraging the extensive datasets provided by OpenBB, we can analyze market trends, identify investment opportunities, and optimize our portfolio management.
+By leveraging the extensive datasets provided by Alpha Vantage, we can analyze market trends, identify investment opportunities, and optimize our portfolio management.

 ## Objectives